Climate Science Glossary

 • Neptune: observations of changes in luminosity on the surface of both Neptune and its largest moon, Triton, have been taken to indicate warming caused by increased solar activity.
 In fact, the brightening is due to the planet’s seasons changing, but very slowly.
 Summer is coming to Neptune’s southern hemisphere, bringing more sunlight, as it does every 164 years.

-• Pluto: the warming exhibited by Pluto is not really understood.
-Pluto’s seasons are the least understood of all: its existence has only been known for a third of its 248 -year orbit, and it has never been visited by a space probe.
-The ‘evidence’ for climate change consists of just two observations made in 1988 and 2002.
+• Pluto: the seasons on this dwarf planet are the least understood of all: its existence has only been known for a third of its 248-year orbit, and it has only been visited by a space probe once, in the 2015 New Horizons flyby.
+The ‘evidence’ for climate change that this myth is based upon, however, is older: it consists of just two observations made in 1988 and 2002.
 That’s equivalent to observing the Earth’s weather for just three weeks out of the year.
-Various theories suggest its highly elliptical orbit may play a part, as could the large angle of its rotational axis.
-One recent paper suggests the length of Pluto’s orbit is a key factor, as with Neptune.
-Sunlight at Pluto is 900 times weaker than it is at the Earth.
+Various speculative hypotheses suggest its highly elliptical orbit may play a part in Pluto's climate, as could the large angle of its rotational axis.
+One thing we do know now is that sunlight at Pluto is 900 times weaker than it is at the Earth.
+It's a very cold place indeed.

-Last updated on 15 September 2010 by gpwayne.
+Last updated on 28 January 2024 by John Mason.
 View Archives

 Printable Version | Offline PDF Version | Link to this page